The domiciliary eye examination

 - becomes distressed when taken out of their familiar surroundings.

-- You should only provide a domiciliary eye examination at the request of the patient or a relative or primary carer.
+- You must only provide a domiciliary eye examination at the request of, and with the consent of, the patient or a relative or primary carer.

 - You should encourage those who can attend a practice to do so, since the consulting room is the optimum environment for an eye examination.